 - You are responsible for finding your own work-study job.
-Most positions are on-campus, although a few off-campus jobs are available.
+Most positions are on-campus, although some off-campus jobs are available.
 It's best to identify job openings that interest you and/or fit well with your degree plan by accessing the Job Openings List or by contacting supervisors directly.

 - The Current Job Openings List will be available and updated on ICC's website before the beginning of fall semester each year. (not all supervisors choose to advertise through this venue and you may find open positions through direct contact or word of mouth)

 - Please be aware that not all supervisors are available to contact during the summer months.